alt-romes/generating-data-for-a-db-project/README.md

 # creating-DB-data

-A repository containing the code used to generate data for a Database project, and a few small programs to fetch and parse data for tables of other colleagues.
+A repository containing the code used to generate data for a Database project, and a few small programs (in `other`) to fetch and parse data for tables of other colleagues.

 `zeroPlayerGame.py` contains the code that generates all the data.